 Van driver fatigue – how to prevent it

-According to Government reports, it’s estimated that 20% of all accidents on major roads are as a direct result of driver fatigue.
-When you add in the fact that 40% of those accidents involve commercial drivers, it’s something that commercial van drivers need to take notice off and try to avoid van driver fatigue.
+According to Government reports, it’s estimated that 20% of all accidents on major roads are as a direct result of driver tiredness.
+When you add in the fact that 40% of those accidents involve commercial drivers, it’s something that commercial van drivers need to take notice off.

 The most common times for sleep-related accidents is early morning and after lunch.
 Interestingly, males under the age of 30 tend to be most affected, possibly because they overestimate how capable and ‘with it’ they are.
 When it comes to the after-lunch slump however, it’s the older men that are more affected!